Duett-AS/DuettAPI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **Voucher:**
 Register a company's voucher in the accounts.
 You can also use the term bookkeeping.
 This is the main replacement of the old fileimport.
-This is a big task for the API team, and therefore we can not promise when it is in place.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- FEATURES THAT ARE BEING WORKED ON -->